octopii-rs/octopii/DST_STATUS.md

 ### 2. Oracle (Source of Truth)

-Tracks all writes and verifies all reads match expectations.
+Tracks all **successful** writes and verifies all reads match expectations.

 ```rust
 struct Oracle {